Seravat-Press/Feeding-Closet-kun/design.md

 - Customer stand time decreases (making way for another customer)

 This ensures that the longer a player continues on, the more orders they'll have to deal with.

+There is also a gradual increase to average order difficulty with each successive minute until minute 3 of gameplay (after which the average order difficulty remains constant).
+This ensures that players are not surprised with complex orders before they have their bearings and/or sufficient ingredients.

 ## Scores